transprime-research/laravel-dockerizer/Readme.md

 <img src="https://github.com/omitobi/assets/blob/master/laravel-dockerizer/facebook_cover_photo_2.png" height="300" align="center" width="100%">

 ### About Laravel Dockerizer
-You want to use docker and add it into yor laravel project immediately?
+You want to use docker and add it into your laravel project immediately?
 Add, yes add docker to your Laravel.
 And simply continue your development.

 ## First install